 It is with deep regret I inform you of the passing of Rear Admiral Harold Lawrence "Ted" Young, U.S. Navy (Retired) on September 1, 2020 at age 91.
 Ted entered the U.S. Naval Academy in 1950 and served as a surface, submarine and materiel professional officer until his retirement in 1988 as the Vice Commander of Naval Sea Systems Command and Chief Engineer of the Navy.
 He deployed to Vietnam in 1972 as Senior Advisor on the U.S. Naval Advisory Group.
 He served in command of the Portsmouth Naval Shipyard, NH and Supervisor of Shipbuilding, Conversion and Repair at Groton CT, where he had a major role in the design and construction of Ohio and Los Angeles-class nuclear submarines.

-In June 1965, Lt.
-Cmdr.
-Young reported to the staff of Commander Submarine Force, U.S. Atlantic fleet as Materiel Officer and was promoted to commander in May 1968.
+In June 1965, Lieutenant Commander Young reported to the staff of Commander Submarine Force, U.S. Atlantic fleet as Materiel Officer and was promoted to Commander in May 1968.
 In July 1968, Cmdr.
-Young commenced duty as Quality Assurance Officer for Supervisor of Shipbuilding, Conversion, and Repair at Newport News, Va.
-In 1969 he completed the Progressive Management Development Course at Harvard University, Mass.
+Young commenced duty as Quality Assurance Officer for Supervisor of Shipbuilding, Conversion, and Repair at Newport News, VA.
+In 1969 he completed the Progressive Management Development Course at Harvard University.

 In September 1983, Rear Adm.
 Young reported to Washington, D.C. to the Naval Sea Systems Command as Deputy Commander for Submarines.
-In August 1984, he then reported to the Office of the CNO as Director of the Material Division.
+In August 1984, he then reported to the Office of the Chief of Naval Operations as Director of the Material Division.
 In October 1984 he moved over to Office of the Undersecretary of the Navy as Director, Naval Industrial Fund Activity Program Review/Special Assistant.
 In 1985, Rear Adm.
 Young received designation as a Material Professional.

 In June 1985, Rear Adm.
 Young reported for his last assignment as Vice Commander Naval Sea Systems Command in Washington, D.C., with additional duty as Chief Engineer of the Navy.
 Rear Adm.
 Young retired on September 1, 1988.